Branko Milanović: Scholarly work on inequality

-The elephant curve
+Elephant curve

 Milanović became widely known for the "elephant-shaped curve" that first appeared in a 2013 article titled "Global Income Distribution: From the Fall of the Berlin Wall to the Great Recession", co-written with Christoph Lakner, senior economist of the World Bank.
 The graph showed that those around the 70th–90th percentile in global income, roughly corresponding to the lower earners in the developed world, had missed out on real-income growth over the twenty years between 1988 and 2008.

 In 2020, he published an update of the global-growth curve, which ostensibly showed how the distribution of income growth has changed in the years following 2008.
 The data showed that, since the 2008 financial crisis, the incomes of the poorest people in the world have risen the fastest.
 The Financial Times commented that "the latest data indicates a clear link between trade integration and falling global inequality" and "a large reduction in global inequality over the past decade" but "again requires careful interpretation" because "as Milanovic says, over the past 30 years there has been 'the greatest reshuffle of individual income positions since the Industrial Revolution'", resulting, among other developments, in "lower-income urban Chinese households, who came close to the bottom of the global distribution in 1988, now enjoy[ing] living standards above the global median."

+In October 2023, Milanovic published a history of studies of income inequality "Visions of Inequality", for which he received the Joseph J. Spengler 2025 prize awarded by History of Economics Society.
+In October 2025, he received the title of Doctor Honoris Causa from Université de Génève.